cybot-95/Result-AutoMailer/README.md

+# Note:
 **This is an updated version of zen-juen's(github.com/zen-juen) AutoRemind Mailer with an added option of sending attachment of results along with email with corresponding to students name**.
+I have used the Student_List.csv file which should contain student name and their email id's.
+Also Modified the code for sending results only.
+I have given the attachment code used in the file attachment.py and also retained the original autoremind created by zen-juen.